jbevemyr/rocktimer/README.md

 The installer pre-generates small audio fragments for `0-9` and `point` and the TTS helper can stitch them together for phrases like `3 point 1 8`.

+It also caches a few short phrases (e.g. `ready to go`) so they play without model load time.

 To force the fast path, set:

 ```bash